Skye-XD/desktop-icons-ng/widgets/Weather_Small/README.txt

 - Widget layer changes and host reparenting reuse fresh cached weather data.
 - Layer changes do not trigger a weather refetch.
 - Failed icon fetches during reload are ignored and not retried repeatedly during the same page lifetime.
+- In pinned mode, the entire widget surface acts as the drag handle for moving the window.

 Configuration
 - `location`: selected location label, latitude, and longitude